interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 ## Overview

-This specification codifies a common interface for **settlement engines**.
-Settlement engines are services which perform two primary operations:

-1. Send outgoing settlements
-2. Receive incoming settlements

-Counterparties may operate compatible settlement engines to settle their liabilities between one another.
-Different implementations may utilize different settlement systems or types of settlements, such as:

-- Transferring money or assets to the counterparty
-- Sending payments on a shared ledger
-- Signing and exchanging payment channel claims

-## Motivation

-Settlement engines supersede the [Ledger Plugin Interface (LPIv2)](../deprecated/0024-ledger-plugin-interface-2/0024-ledger-plugin-interface-2.md) as an abstraction for settlement integrations with Interledger.
-This new model addresses these issues:

-1. Multi-account plugins required logic for handling ILP packets, increasing implementation complexity.
-2. Plugins bundled settlement and bilateral communication functionality together, limiting composability.
-3. JavaScript plugins limited interoperability with non-JavaScript connector implementations.
-4. Plugins operated in the same process as the connector, which limited scaling the two services independently.

-TODO Should I explicitly outline the "goals"?
-What is the aim of this specification? (seems to be some disagreement)

-## The Flow
+### Clearing

-In the [Interledger protocol](../0001-interledger-architecture/0001-interledger-architecture.md), a **peer** is a connector who is a counterparty to another connector.
-An **account** is the connector's relationship with the counterparty, representing their arrangement to transact with one another.
-Connectors clear and fulfill ILP packets with their peers, which represent conditional IOUs that affect these accounts.
+In the [Interledger protocol](../0001-interledger-architecture/0001-interledger-architecture.md), connectors maintain **peers**, or counterparty connectors whom they transact with.
+Connectors clear and fulfill ILP packets with their peers, representing conditional IOUs which affect financial accounting balances&mdash;**accounts**&mdash;between them.

 A connector may extend a given peer a limited line of credit, or none at all, depending upon their trustworthiness.
 As the connector receives incoming ILP Prepare packets from a peer, forwards them, and returns corresponding ILP Fulfill packets, that peer's liabilities to the connector accrue.
 If the peer's liabilities exceed the credit limit assigned to it, the connector may reject and decline to forward additional packets.

+### Settlement

 In order to continue transacting, the peer must settle their liabilities.
 In most cases, this is accomplished through sending a payment on a settlement system that both peers have agreed to use.
-The connector should credit the incoming payment, irrevocably discharging a sum the peer owed to it, which enables clearing subsequent packets from the peer.
+The connector should credit the incoming payment, irrevocably discharging a sum the peer owed to it, which enables it to clear subsequent Interledger packets from the peer.

-Settlement engines provide a standardized mechanism for Interledger connectors to coordinate and reconcile these settlements.
+A **settlement** is the irrevocable discharge of a liability via an unconditional transfer of an asset or financial instrument.
+Settlements may occur on a **settlement system**, or medium for exchanging value.
+Some settlements may transfer funds on a **ledger**, or registry of account balances and/or transactions, which is a type of settlement system.
+(Although not all settlement systems are ledgers, here, the terms are sometimes used interchangeably.)

+Examples of systems that settle Interledger credit relationships may include:

+- Traditional banking infrastructure
+- Cryptocurrencies and distributed ledgers
+- Payment channels and layer 2 networks
+- Money transfer services
+- Mobile money services
+- Cash or physical delivery of assets

+### Settlement Engines

+_Settlement engines_ are services operated by two Interledger peers that facilitate sending and receiving settlements between them.
+Since an Interledger connector may have many peers that settle over the same system, a single settlement engine may manage multiple accounts, to settle with many different peers.

+This specification defines a standardized HTTP API for Interledger connectors to interface with their settlement engines, and vice versa.
+Connectors trigger the settlement engine to perform settlements, and settlement engines trigger the connector to adjust accounting balances when incoming settlements are received, like so:

 ![Settlement architecture](../shared/graphs/settlement-architecture.svg)

+## Motivation

+Settlement engines supercede the [Ledger Plugin Interface (LPIv2)](../deprecated/0024-ledger-plugin-interface-2/0024-ledger-plugin-interface-2.md) as an abstraction for settlement integrations with Interledger.
+This new model addresses these issues:

+1. Multi-account plugins necessitated non-trivial connector logic for handling ILP packets.
+2. Plugin implementations were tightly coupled with a single bilateral communication mechanism.
+3. JavaScript plugins limited interoperability with non-JavaScript connector implementations.
+4. Plugins operated in the same process as the connector, which prevented scaling the two services independently.

+## Concepts

-## Accounting
+### Accounting

-Connectors are RECOMMENDED to record their transactions with peers through the process of accounting.
+Connectors are RECOMMENDED to record the effects of their transactions in an **accounting system**.
 In this financial accounting context, an **account** represents amounts received (credits) and amounts owed (debits) for a set of transactions between counterparties.
 The **balance** of an account is the net difference between these credits and debits.
 All the balances and transactions of an account are denominated in a single, fungible asset.

 Interledger connectors are RECOMMENDED to operate an **accounting system** which keeps a record of two accounts for each peer: